|For Immediate Release|

 The Board of Elementary and Secondary Education will decide whether to grant charters to any or all of the recommended schools at its February 27, 2017 meeting in Malden.

 In addition to considering whether to award new charters every year, the Board of Elementary and Secondary Education also considers whether to grant expansion requests.
 In November, the Board approved a request from Foxborough Regional Charter School to increase its maximum enrollment by 400 seats.
 In January, the Board approved three requests to increase maximum enrollment: Boston Collegiate Charter School (an increase of 35 seats), Boston Preparatory Charter Public School (an increase of 300 seats), and Sturgis Charter Public School in Hyannis (an increase of 50 seats).

 This month, Commissioner Chester is recommending that the Board approve four schools' requests to increase enrollment: Alma del Mar Charter School in New Bedford (an increase of 90 seats), Community Charter School of Cambridge (an increase of 60 seats) and Pioneer Valley Chinese Immersion Charter School (an increase of 452 seats).
 Commissioner Chester is also recommending a temporary increase in enrollment of 70 seats for UP Academy Charter School of Dorchester, a Horace Mann school in Boston.
 The school and the Boston School Committee requested the seats in order to address unanticipated higher enrollment.

-More information on the final applications and proposed expansions is available online.
+More information on the final applications is available online.
 For more information on charter schools in general, see Massachusetts Charter Schools website.